 Since 2009, after the birth of her son Dimitry, Katya has been focused on her teaching career, continuing to expand her piano studio.
 Despite her busy teaching and parenting schedule, Katya doesn’t miss a single opportunity to perform together with her students two piano and duet pieces.

-Katya’s students are always given encouragement to work hard and to pursue their goals with many of them securing music scholarships at some of the best Sydney schools including Scots College, Ravenswood School, Pymble Ladies College, Sydney Grammar School, Kambala as well as KNOX.
+Katya offers North Shore piano tuition to her students and always gives encouragement to work hard and to pursue their goals with many of them securing music scholarships at some of the best Sydney schools including Scots College, Ravenswood School, Pymble Ladies College, Sydney Grammar School, Kambala as well as KNOX.
 Some of the hardest working students have also been accepted into prestigious international music schools including Moscow Central Music School in Russia, Sydney Conservatorium High School and Julliard School of Music in New York, USA.

 Results shown by many of her Australian students in AMEB examinations have been extraordinary in piano and theory and musicianship including having had achieved very high scores in HSC by passing AMus and LMus.

 Some students have also been presented with awards in various prestigious competitions and Eisteddfods including victories at the NSW Secondary Schools concerto competition held by Ku-ring-gai Philharmonic Orchestra for the junior section winner in 2007, the overall winner in 2009 as well as Multiple section winner in 2011.

 Katya always welcomes new students, of any age, to her North Shore piano tuition studios whether it be playing for pleasure, preparation for examinations or concert levels performers wanting to further finely tune their skills.